Your Team of Experts

 Dr. James N. Caron, Principal Research Scientist,

 Dr. Caron is the supervisor for our NRL On-site employees.
 He received his M.S.
 (1995) and Ph.D.
 (1997) in Physics from the University of Delaware, Newark, DE.
 During graduate study and post-doctorate work, Dr. Caron was the main researcher in the UD Laser Acoustics Lab producing seven years of experience in acoustics, optics, and electronics.
 He researched, designed, constructed, and operated the laser-based ultrasonic systems at UD.
 This includes designing and building photodetectors, servo circuits, filters, and amplifiers suitable for laser ultrasonics, operating and maintaining the Nd:YAG lasers, maintaining the laser ultrasonic system, and determining the course of the research.
 In this time, he invented Gas-coupled Laser Acoustic Detection.
-He has programming experience in Fortran, Turbo Pascal, Visual Basic and V++.
 Since his arrival at RSI, Dr. Caron has been researching a possible alternative to space-borne telescopes for the Naval Research Laboratory in Washington, DC; developing improved processing techniques for digital videos; and developing image-based methods to characterize laser beams.
 To meet the project goals, he has developed a large ensemble of novel image processing techniques, handling tasks such as image registration, spectral signature identification, polarimetric imaging, super-sampling, and most notably blind deconvolution.
 His SeDDaRA blind deconvolution technique has been named Advanced Imaging Magazine's 2004 ``Imaging Solution of the Year''.

 Jemma F. Kline, Principal Research Scientist